Home > North America > Dominican Republic > How To Get Residency in The Dominican Republic | A Complete Guide

 Country Profile:

-The Dominican Republic is located in the Caribbean Sea, sharing the island of Hispaniola, the second-largest island in the Caribbean, with Haiti.
+The Dominican Republic is located in the Caribbean Sea, sharing the second-largest Caribbean island, Hispaniola, with Haiti.

-Economically, the Dominican Republic is the largest economy in the Caribbean region and ranks seventh in the entire Latin American region.
-Agriculture, mining, tourism, and manufacturing are the main pillars of the Dominican economy.
+Economically, the Dominican Republic is the largest economy in the Caribbean and ranks seventh in all of Latin America.
+The country’s main economic pillars are agriculture, mining, tourism, and manufacturing.

-In terms of tourism, the Dominican Republic is a world-renowned destination for whale watching.
-Every winter, thousands of humpback whales come to Samaná Bay to breed.
+In terms of tourism, the Dominican Republic is a world-renowned excellent location for whale watching.
+Every winter, thousands of humpback whales travel to Samana Bay here to breed.

-The main challenges the Dominican Republic faces include power shortages, underdeveloped infrastructure, and a high crime rate.
+The main challenges facing the country are electricity shortages, underdeveloped infrastructure, and high crime rates.

 Visa and Immigration System:

-First, it is important to clarify that the Dominican Republic is the second-largest country in the Caribbean, and it is entirely different from Dominica, which offers an investment citizenship program.
+First, it is important to clarify that the Dominican Republic is the second-largest country in the Caribbean, and it is entirely different from Dominica, which offers a citizenship by investment program.

 Similar to many countries in the Caribbean, the Dominican Republic offers a temporary residency permit option for foreigners with sufficient financial means who can live in the country without working.
 This residency permit is renewable annually and can be converted to permanent residency after five years.